biru-ka2/input-form-wave-/README.md

-# input-form-wave-
+# input-form-wave
-HTML, CSS, and JavaScript code for a simple input form with animation.
+using HTML, CSS, and JavaScript code for a simple input form with animation.